wenlewang/Jokes/Random/NewJokes.md

 Question: What is a circle?
 Answer: round

-Why can’t you hear a pterodactyl go to the bathroom?
+Why canï¿½t you hear a pterodactyl go to the bathroom?
 Because the 'P' is silent.